Khan Research Laboratories

-The Dr. A. Q. Khan Research Laboratories (shortened as KRL), is a federally funded research and development laboratory located in Kahuta at a short distance from Rawalpindi in Punjab, Pakistan.
-Established in 1976, the laboratory is best known for its central role in Pakistan's nuclear weapons program and its understanding the nuclear science.
+The Dr. A. Q. Khan Research Laboratories is a federally funded research and development complex located in Kahuta, Punjab, Pakistan.
+Established in 1976, the laboratory is best known for its central role in Pakistan's nuclear weapons program and its understanding of nuclear science.

-Established in 1976, it was originally organized as a top-secret industrial plant dedicated to enrichment as a response to the India's detonation of its first nuclear bomb in 1974.
+Established in 1976 as Engineering Research Laboratories, it was originally organized as a top-secret industrial plant dedicated to enrichment as a response to the India's detonation of its first nuclear bomb in 1974.
 The site was chosen for its remote yet relatively accessible location near Rawalpindi.
 In the 1970s, the site was the cornerstone of the first stage of Pakistan's atomic bomb program, and serves as the center for conducting the nuclear scientific research.

 It is globally known for its research in gas centrifuges to produce the enriched uranium; and in past, it has competed with the Pakistan Institute of Nuclear Science & Technology on wide variety of weapon designs but it is now have focused in civilian missions, including the national security, fusion science and supercomputing.

 History

 As an aftermath of the India's first nuclear test, the Pakistan Atomic Energy Commission (PAEC) launched the studies on isotope separation through gas method by setting the plant as Project-706 under Bashiruddin Mahmood, a nuclear engineer, in 1974.

 In 1976, the difficulties encountered in preliminary studies under Mahmood on understanding the equation of state of uranium indicated the need for a dedicated laboratory solely to that purpose.
 Work on establishing the laboratory was initiated by the army's Engineer-in-Chief who selected Brigadier Zahid Ali Akbar to conduct the topographic survey.
 Because the experiments were considered too dangerous to conduct in a major city, Brig.
 Akbar recommended relocating operations to an isolated, remote mountainous area and selected Kahuta, a short distance from Rawalpindi.

 On 31 July 1976, the laboratory was established as Engineering Research Laboratories (ERL) with Abdul Qadeer Khan as its principal investigator.
 The officers and personnel from the Corps of Electrical and Mechanical Engineering (EME) were central in working and supporting the operations of the lab with Major-General Ali Nawab acting its principle engineer in 1979.
 More broadly, the ERL was intended to spur innovation and provide competition to the weapon design with the second lab in Nilore running under the PAEC's contract.
 Under Abdul Qadeer Khan, the work on equation of state of uranium began with drs.
 G. D. Alam, Tasneem Shah, and Anwar Ali who served as co-principle investigators at Kahuta.

 Initially, a large numbers of centrifuges were deployed but they were scaled down to few centrifuges after revised critical mass calculations on equation of state of uranium by Abdul Qadeer Khan and his co-investigators in 1980s.

-Its official name was changed to the Khan Research Laboratory in 1981 by Presidential decree, which also allowed its status as a national defense laboratory.
+Its official name was changed to the Khan Research Laboratory in 1981 by Presidential decree of President and General Zia Ul Haq, which also allowed its status as a national defense laboratory.